 Faculty development activities are successful when individuals' goals in these five areas are being met and when simultaneously the goals of the organization are being met.

-Part one of the Office of Faculty Development original podcast series entitled, "Views from our Learners" is now available for your listening enjoyment!
-Topic: Clinical Reasoning Skills
+NEW!!
+Part two of the Office of Faculty Development original podcast series entitled, "Views from our Learners" is now available for your listening enjoyment.

 Associate Dean for Faculty Development